EpiLink/EpiLink/docs/MaintainerGuide.md

 You may also want to specify `contacts` in the [server configuration](#http-server-settings).

 ## Administration

+?> Administrative actions are only available in version 0.3.0 and up

 Here is what you can do using the administrative actions provided by EpiLink: